mauhftw/helmsw/README.md

 # helmsw

-A tool for switch between different version of helm written in go
+A tool for switching between different versions of helm. written in go

 # WIP